ericfransen/notes/README.md

 ## How It Works

  **Create a Note**:

     The `note` command has several flags and modes:

    **Create an Atomic Note**: `note "My atomic note" +idea`

-    -   Tip: use `\n` or other markdown in your atomic note for nicely formatted notes to process later
+    -   Tip: use `\n` or other markdown in your atomic note for nicely formatted notes to process later.

    **Create a Daily Note**: `note -daily` (can also be combined with `-v`)

    **Create a Note in Editor (Focus Mode)**: `note`

     -   Opens just the single new file for distraction-free writing.

    **Create a Note in Editor (Context Mode)**: `note -v`

     -   The `-v` flag opens the entire vault in VS Code, with your new note active.
 Use this when you want to search other notes or see the file tree.

  **Utility Commands**: